xpostudio4/edx-documentation/en_us/shared/students/SFD_enrolling.rst

 Enrolling in a Course
 ##############################

-This topic describes how to enroll and verify your identity in an edX course.
+This topic describes how to enroll in, and verify your identity for, an edX course.

 .. contents::
   :local: